sowjanyakake5/Data-Analysis-Porfolio-Projects/README.md

 * Using the ranking and sets a Map visualization is made to show the top and bottom 5 countries which have started vaccinations first.

 ### Msql_PowerBI_Hotel_dashboard:
-Created a visual dashboard using MySQL workbench and Power BI to answer the questions like,
+Created a visual dashboard for hotel business (based on previous 24 months historical data) using MySQL workbench and Power BI to answer the questions like,
 * Is the hotel revenue growing over period of time?
 * Should the hotel increase parking lot size?
 * What trends can be seen in the data?